Leafwing-Studios/Emergence/design/src/glossary.md

 ### Science pack

-An intermediate resource that can be used to research technologies in the _lab_.
+An intermediate resource that can be used to research technologies in a [lab](glossary.md#lab).
 Often, many science packs are required to unlock one technology.
 Sometimes, science packs are available in different types with different recipes, different technologies require different science pack types to be unlocked.